For the Sake of Creating

 “We don’t make movies to make money.
 We make money to make more movies.” — Walt Disney

 Of course it’s wonderful when wealth and riches are a byproduct of our work.
 But for many of us finding a way to make it profitable is secondary.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.